python/docs-community/docs/community/index.rst

 Open for all Python community members to participate.

-The Documentation Team will be contributors to documentation who participate regularly to CPython documentation and monthly meetings (synchronously or asynchronously).
-A goal of this team will be to build a global community around CPython documentation.
+The Documentation Team consists of contributors who regularly participate in `CPython documentation <https://docs.python.org/3/>`_ work and monthly meetings (either synchronously or asynchronously).
+A goal of this team is to build a global community around CPython documentation.

-The Documentation Community Team has a Code of Conduct
+The Documentation Community Team follows the
+`PSF Code of Conduct <https://policies.python.org/python.org/code-of-conduct/>`_.

 .. toctree::